mojeanmac/mojeanmac.github.io/blog/content/posts/new-blog.md

 date = '2025-05-23T19:22:03-07:00'
 draft = false
 title = 'New blog'
-summary = 'found a new way to format blog posts and writeups' tags = ['misc']
+summary = 'a new way to format blog posts and writeups' tags = ['misc']
 +++